tristan957/tristan.partin.io/content/blog/nashvegas/index.md

 Clare had mentioned that getting that room cost an extra $200, but we actually didn't pay for it.
 Just by a stroke of total luck did we get seated there.
 I would say it was probably the best table I have ever sat at, private and just a beautiful setting.
-I happended to order the Chilean Sea Bass which may have been one of the flakiest pieces of fish I had ever had.
+I happened to order the Chilean Sea Bass which may have been one of the flakiest pieces of fish I had ever had.
 I would recommend this dish to anyone not eyeing the steaks.